Bloch Healing: an effective approach to therapy for people with disabilities*

 Touch therapy has some advantages over talk therapy for any client.
 The conventions of dialogue with language - thinking, analysing and explaining - are bypassed by the directness of touch.
 And many people find it easier to allow the open interpersonal contact necessary for relational healing when they do not feel that they must explain and define themselves until they can feel sufficiently understood and accepted to trust the therapist.
 There is something fundamental about touch that allows people almost immediately to be touched in a therapy session in a way that permits a level of relating that might take months, or even years, in talk psychotherapy.

 For people with communication or cognitive disabilities, touch therapy has obvious advantages.
-For people with physical disabilities, the sensitivity of the Healer to their physical nature, including muscle tone, posture, balance, etc, can be very important.
+For people with physical disabilities, the sensitivity of the therapist to their physical nature, including muscle tone, posture, balance, etc, can be very important.
 The skilled touch therapist is able directly to experience much of the physical aspect of the client’s difficulties.
 Some clients have said that they have been waiting all of their lives to be touched in this way.
 For those who have experienced physical abuse, the therapeutic contact my be experienced as a direct ‘antidote’ to the earlier injury and abuse of trust.

 For the therapist also, touch has many advantages.
 It is well known that words lack the compass and uniformity of meaning ever fully to convey the near infinite layers of information that may potentially be communicated to another person.
 With touch, communication is in a form more comparable with music in its potential for both immediacy and complexity.